-Facial Thread Veins (Spider Naevi and Telangectasia)
+Facial Thread Veins (Spider Naevi and Telangiectasia)

-How does Electrolysis and Electrocautery work?
+How do Electrolysis and Electrocautery work?

 Electrolysis is a permanent hair removal process that works by treating the base of the hair follicle with a tiny amount of electricity and therefore eliminating its ability to grow new hair.
-A tiny needle is inserted into the hair follicle and the current is then applied.
+A tiny needle is inserted into the hair follicle and the current is applied.

 Electrocautery also generates energy to heat & shrink various skin lesions or conditions.

-Is AdvancedElectrocautery only for women?
+Is Advanced Electrocautery only for women?

-How many treatments are required?
+How many treatments will I need?